 What to Review During Open Enrollment

 Things to Consider During Open Enrollment

 For most people, the largest component of their benefits package is health insurance.
 When you enter your open enrollment period you need to carefully examine your health insurance options and costs.
 Companies regularly change plans and premiums in order to keep up with the times so the coverage and premiums you had last year may not be the same this year.

 Beyond examining your own coverage options be sure to look at what your spouse’s insurance may provide.
 Just because you utilized your employer’s plan last year doesn’t mean that’s the best course of action this year.
 It might make sense to switch to your spouse’s plan.
 Or alternately, it might make sense for your spouse to enroll in your plan instead.

 Be sure to take into account all aspects of the coverage and not just the cost.
 You’ll want to compare premiums, deductibles, co-pays, and total out-of-pocket limits.
 A lower premium may seem like big savings, but you could end up paying even more if the coverage is not as good.

 A health savings account or HSA can be a good way to help offset some of the higher costs of health care.
-With a HAS, you’re allowed to put pre-tax money into a separate account that can be used for paying for medical expenses.
-These are “use it or lose it” accounts so it takes a little planning to make sure you save enough without saving too much, but the tax benefits can be a nice bonus.
+With an HSA, you’re allowed to put pre-tax money into a separate account that can be used for paying for medical expenses.